luigi1809/webfilter-ng/README.md

 On a linux computer (not a router/gateway)  :

 ```
-iptables -A OUTPUT -p udp -m udp --dport 443 -j NFQUEUE --queue-num 200
 #Google-QUIC protocol support is experimemental.
-Use the following if you don't want to use it.
+Use the following if you want to test it :
+#iptables -A OUTPUT -p udp -m udp --dport 443 -j NFQUEUE --queue-num 200
-#iptables -A OUTPUT -p udp -m udp --dport 443 -j DROP
+iptables -A OUTPUT -p udp -m udp --dport 443 -j DROP
 iptables -A OUTPUT -p tcp -j NFQUEUE --queue-num 200
 iptables-save > /etc/iptables/rules.v4
 systemctl start netfilter-persistent.service
 systemctl enable netfilter-persistent.service
 ```

+Make also sure that you disable IPv6 as it is not yet supported.

 Testing
 --------------------